Tel Zayit abecedary

-The Zayit Stone is a 38 lb limestone boulder discovered on 15 July 2005 at Tel Zayit (Zeitah) in the Guvrin Valley, about 50 km southwest of Jerusalem.
+The Zayit Stone is a 38 lb limestone boulder dating to the 10th century BCE, discovered on 15 July 2005 at Tel Zayit (Zeitah) in the Guvrin Valley, about 50 km southwest of Jerusalem.
 The boulder measures 37.5 × 27 × 15.7 cm and was embedded in the stone wall of a building.

-It is the earliest known example of the complete Phoenician or Old Hebrew script as it had developed after the Bronze Age collapse out of the Proto-Canaanite alphabet.
+It is the earliest known example of the complete Phoenician or Paleo-Hebrew alphabet as it had developed after the Bronze Age collapse out of the Proto-Canaanite alphabet.

 The flat side of the boulder is inscribed with a complete abecedary, although in a different order to the traditional version.
 The first line contains eighteen letters (aleph through tsadi), while the second contains the remaining four letters (qoph through tav) followed by two enigmatic zigzag symbols.

 Description

 One side of the stone carries the Northwest Semitic (Phoenician) abecedary extending over two lines:

 Rendered in the modern Hebrew alphabet, this corresponds to the sequence: